 The scope of the law's definition is much broader than the federal Americans with Disabilities Act (ADA).
 Under the WLAD, a disability may be temporary or permanent, common or uncommon, or mitigated or unmitigated.
 In addition, a disability exists whether or not it limits the ability of an individual to work in general, to work at a particular job, or whether or not it limits any other activity within the scope of the WLAD.

 The ADA.
-Amendments to the ADA in 2009 expressly changed the definition of a "regarded as" disability.
-A person is regarded as having an ADA disability if he or she is subjected to an adverse employment action because of an actual or perceived impairment.
-The impairment does not have to substantially limit a major life activity in order to meet the definition of a "regarded as" disability.
+Under the ADA, a person is regarded as having an ADA disability if he or she is subjected to an adverse employment action because of an actual or perceived impairment.
+The impairment is not required to substantially limit a major life activity in order to meet the definition of a “regarded as” disability.
 An impairment is not a regarded as disability if it is both transitory (an expected duration of less than 6 months) and minor.

 "Impairment" defined.
 Under the WLAD, an "impairment" is defined as:

-Any physiological disorder, condition, cosmetic disfigurement, or anatomical loss affecting one ...
+- Any physiological disorder, condition, cosmetic disfigurement, or anatomical loss affecting one or more body systems